This post may contain affiliate links. Please read our disclosure policy.

 • Egg Yolk.
 Holds the filling together.

 • Old Bay.
 Seafood’s best friend.
-It brings salty, smoky, earthy, bold flavor to the mushrooms.
+Making these Old Bay crab stuffed mushrooms brings salty, smoky, earthy, and bold flavor.

 • Cheese.
 The mouth-watering cheesiness in the filling comes from a blend of cheddar and Parmesan cheese.
 They are a melty, nutty dream team.